How to Write a Conclusion for an Essay

 8. Indicate the most important point

 In case you plan to show the final verdict you have arrived at, you can highlight it in your last sentence.
-This will work if you can extract one big conclusion from everything you wrote.
+This will work if you can extract one big conclusion from everything you wrote without weakening the main argument.

 How NOT to end an essay